thisisadityapatel/dot-com/_data/blog/log_parsing_infrastructure.md

 <br>

-Modern CI/CD pipelines generate massive volumes of unstructured log data that contain critical insights about deployment failures and performance bottlenecks, requiring real-time processing infrastructure to extract actionable insights and data from these streams.
-This data can then be used to then generate DevOps Insights ([Google DORA](https://dora.dev/guides/dora-metrics-four-keys/), [DevOps SPACE](https://linearb.io/blog/space-framework) frameworks), clean datasets for machine learning models or for government regulatory needs.
-In one of my past internships, I worked on something similar related to log parsing, and here is my take and understanding on designing such systems.
+One of my past internships, I built and engineered systems for log parsing, which got me interested in how these kinds of platforms are architected.
+Modern CI/CD pipelines generate massive volumes of unstructured log data that contain critical insights about deployment failures and performance bottlenecks, requiring real-time processing infrastructure to extract actionable data insights from these streams.
+This data can then be used to then generate DevOps Insights ([Google DORA](https://dora.dev/guides/dora-metrics-four-keys/), [DevOps SPACE](https://linearb.io/blog/space-framework) frameworks), clean datasets for machine learning models, or for government regulatory needs.
+Here is my take and understanding on designing such systems.

 <br>

 ### Why

-In enterprise environments using Github Actions and OpenShift Container Platform, development teams deploy applications hundreds or thousands of times per day across multiple environments, cloud providers, and deployment tools.
+In environments using Github Actions and OpenShift Container Platform, development teams deploy applications hundreds or thousands of times per day across multiple environments, cloud providers, and deployment tools.
 This technical blog walks through building a high performance log parsing system using a distributed event-driven architecture, to ingest data in a data warehouse (Elasticsearch in this case).

 <br>